ava-labs/hypersdk/README.md

 TODO: only charge to get key/modify at bondary of tx...each access is really a compute question and should be charged

+To hide this complexity from the user, everything other than compute units are done in the background.
+Just need to add uint16 to end of any keys to indicate the max bytes they could store.

 ### Account Abstraction
 The `hypersdk` makes no assumptions about how `Actions` (the primitive for interactions with any `hyperchain`, as explained below) are verified.
 Rather,